cpp-for-yourself/lectures-and-homeworks/lectures/parallelism.md

 }
 ```

-Using this spinner class, we do the following in `main`:
+But let's focus closely on what we do here in the `main` function:
 1. We kick off the heavy `LoadMassiveImage` function in a background thread using `std::async` with the `std::launch::async` policy, which returns a `std::future` that holds a promise of the result.
 2. We create a `Spinner` in the main thread.
-We call `spinner.Spin()` in a loop to animate the spinner while the `std::future` is waiting for the result.
+We call `spinner.Spin()` in a loop to animate the spinner while the `std::future` is waiting for the result using the `.wait_for` function.
+This function checks if the result is ready, and if not, it waits for a specified amount of time before returning, here for `kSpinInterval` microseconds.
+If the result is ready, it returns immediately, otherwise it returns `std::future_status::timeout`.
+By the end of this scope, the snipper gets destroyed, printing the success message.
-3. We call `.get()` on the future to wait for and retrieve the final `Image` data once the future is ready.
+3. Finally, we call `.get()` on the future to wait for and retrieve the final `Image` data once the future is ready.
+This function blocks the main thread if the result is not ready yet but in our case we know it's there already.
+Note that here we don't handle the case if the `LoadMassiveImage` function throws an exception.
+In this case `std::future` will rethrow the exception when we call `.get()` on it.
+So in a production code we should wrap this call in a `try-catch` block.

 ### Execution Strategies (`std::launch`)
 Notice that we passed `std::launch::async` as the first argument to `std::async`.
 This is the **launch policy**, which tells the C++ runtime exactly how it should execute our task.
 This parameter is the cause of one of the most common beginner pitfalls and is not very intuitive.
 Let's dive a bit deeper into the options we have: